hertelendymm/ysty-style-words/README.md

 There will be a native ad after every 40 or so swipe on the Flashcard page.
 The same applies for the Der/Die/Das page.
 An Interstitial ad after every game in the MatchingGame page

-## Beta UI for the rest of the pages:
+## MVP UI for the rest of the pages:
 <p align="center">
 <img src="/screenshots/betaUI2.png"/>
 </p>